HaQadosch/Dev-Notes/Pages/Test.md

      1. Same level of confidence
      2. Easier to maintain/write/run

-# Avoid excessive mocking
+## Avoid excessive mocking

 You get away from reality every time.

-# Tests should facilitate refactoring
+## Tests should facilitate refactoring

 1. No test should fail when refactoring while no user-facing behavior is changed.
 2. If user-facing behavior is changed, at least one test should fail.

-# Tests should mimic how users actually use the app
+## Tests should mimic how users actually use the app

 The tests should interact with form elements, buttons, ..., the same way a user would.
 They sohuld never reach into a component and manually change inner states or anything specific to the implementation of the components.

 Since the user-facing behavior is what you ultimately want to assert, it's logical that the tests should be operating in a way that closely matches a real user.

+You should test how it works, not how it looks (avoid snapshot testing)

 # Tools